snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/GitHub-connector.md

 **Access Permissions**

 The GitHub connector supports search permissions visible to **Everyone** with access to this data source.
-For Everyone, indexed data will appear in the search results for all users.
+For Everyone, indexed data appears in the search results for all users.
-For identity transformation refer to the [Map your non-Azure AD Identities | Microsoft Learn](map-non-aad.md).
+For identity transformation, refer to the [Map your non-Azure AD Identities | Microsoft Learn](map-non-aad.md).

 ### Content